spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 causes an exception to be thrown, it wont crash your process but instead it will pass that exception as an error to your callback.

-I also avoid being cursed by my angry, angry users for crashing their production servers.
-Which is always a win.
+As a bonus, I don't have to fear the wrath of my angry users for crashing their production servers.
+Thats always a plus.

+## What about generators?

+To use generators with callbacks you have two options

+1. use a resumer library like [suspend] or [genny]
+2. wrap callback-taking functions to become thunk returning functions.

+Since #1 is proving to be unpopular, why not just `s/thunk/promise/g` and use generators with promises?

 ## But promises are unnecessarily complicated!